Do you need to deep cleanse, declutter or detox your life?

 Stop kidding yourself with the “one day I might need it” and just haul it out.
 Got a pair of panties that are still technically good, but have a bunch of holes in the lace?
 Have several pairs like that?
 In the trash, they go.
 Holding onto solo socks in hopes you find their matching partners, but it’s been two months and they’re still single?
 Into the bin.

-Give yourself the space to easily see and access your wardrobe pieces that you do wear.
+Give yourself space to easily see and access the wardrobe pieces that you do wear.
 Take this even farther by building a capsule wardrobe that you love.

 👉🏽 RELATED POST: How to Clean Out Your Closet: The Ultimate Guide